bruceravel/demeter/documentation/Athena/intro.rst

    :width: 65%
    :align: center

-   The parts of the Athena.
+   The parts of the ATHENA.

 At the top of the window is a menu bar.
 This works much like the menu bar in any program.
 Much of the functionality in :demeter:`athena` is accessed through those menus.

 The largest part is the main window, highlighted in the picture above with a red border.
 The red border does not happen in the real program --